Halo201417/ifje_project/README.md

 - Syntactic errors: missing parentheses/commas, incorrect number of arguments for a function

+---

 ## 6.Tests included
 - `tests/test1.in` - mandatory input
 - `tests/test1.out` - expected output
 - `extras/run_tests.sh` - automatic fallback

+---

+## 7.Use of AI
+The development precess for this project utilized AI tools **solely for assistance** in the following areas:
+- **Grammar and Language**: Correcting and refining the English grammar, phrasing, and vocabulary in the source code comments to ensure clarity and professionalism.
+- **Structural Setup**: Generating the initial file structure and directory hierarchy for the repository.
+- **Build Automation**: Creating the primary `MakeFile` for compiling, running, and testing the project.
+- **Documentation Formatting**: Enhancing the overall formatting and readability of this `README.md`file.